publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch53/schI/m__us_usc_t15_s2604.md

                 (i)

-                 Except as provided in clause (ii), if with respect to a chemical substance with respect to which notice is required by subsection (a) of this section, the Administrator makes the determination described in paragraph (1)(A) and if—
+                 Except as provided in clause (ii), if with respect to a chemical substance with respect to which notice is required by subsection (a), the Administrator makes the determination described in paragraph (1)(A) and if—

                     (I) the Administrator does not issue a proposed order under paragraph (1) respecting such substance, or